David Carpenter (historian): Early life and education

-He is the son of Rev. E.F.
-Carpenter, ecclesiastical historian and Dean of Westminster Abbey between 1974 and 1986, and Lillian Carpenter.
+He is the son of Rev. E. F. Carpenter, ecclesiastical historian and Dean of Westminster Abbey between 1974 and 1986, and Lillian Carpenter.

 David Carpenter attended Westminster School and Christ Church, Oxford.
 He completed his doctorate at Oxford under the supervision of J. O. Prestwich.
 Carpenter decided to specialise in medieval history after reading William Stubbs' Selected Charters.

 Career

 Carpenter has worked at King's College London since 1988, and now serves as Professor of Medieval History.

 Carpenter has written widely on English social, economic, architectural, military and political history in the thirteenth century; many of his essays on this subject being brought together in a volume of his collected papers The Reign of Henry III (Hambledon, 1996).

 Between 2005 and 2011, Carpenter directed a major AHRC-funded project on the Fine rolls of Henry III.

 Carpenter was a Co-Investigator of the AHRC-funded project 'The Paradox of Medieval Scotland, 1093–1286' which ran from 2007 to 2010.
 The collaboration between researchers at the universities of Glasgow, Edinburgh, and KCL created a database of all people in Scotland between 1093 and 1286 for whom there are records.

 In 2020, Carpenter published the first part of a two-volume biography of Henry III, which had been in preparation for 30 years.
 Dan Jones described the book as "a fine, judicious, illuminating work that should be the standard study of the reign for generations to come".
+The second volume, covering the years 1258 to 1272, was published in 2023.

+Filmography

+In 2003, David A. Carpenter served as a historical advisor in all four episodes of the four-part series Warrior Challenge which aired on PBS.

+In 2004, Carpenter appeared on the third episode of Weapons That Made Britain, hosted by Mike Loades.